-A Swiftie’s Fashion Guide & What To Wear To Taylor Swift’s Eras Tour
+A Swiftie’s Fashion Guide & What To Wear To Taylor Swift: The Eras Tour Movie

 To replicate an actual Lover era look, the "Me!" and "You Need To Calm Down" music videos provide a wealth of inspiration, from Taylor’s pastel suit and '60s babydoll look to her hot pink fur coat and cat eye sunglasses.

-What To Wear To The Eras Tour If You’re A Fearless Fan
+What To Wear To The Eras Tour Movie If You’re A Fearless Fan

 The Fearless era was when Taylor went from being the underground face of country pop to worldwide recognition and mainstream chart success.
 It’s the album that gave us career-defining songs like "Love Story" and "You Belong With Me," so it was perhaps unsurprising that Taylor chose Fearless as her first Taylor’s Version rerecord.